This post may contain affiliate links. Please read my disclosure policy.

 To decorate:

-- Draw faces and arms using the black icing, and make buttons out of the sprinkles/funfetti.
-To make the nose use fondant.
+Draw faces and arms using the black icing, and make buttons with the sprinkles.
+Use orange fondant to sculpt a nose for each snowman.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.